Talibdev27/FitPlate/README.md

-# Food Delivery Platform MVP
+# FitPlate 🥗

-A complete meal prep and delivery management system for a health-focused food business in Uzbekistan.
+A complete meal prep and delivery management system for a health-focused food business.
+Transform your health with personalized meal plans, professional kitchen preparation, and convenient delivery.

 ## Tech Stack